exowanderer/WikidataChat/README.md

 ### Prerequisites
 - Docker installed on your system or an active Python environment.

-### Installation
+### Docker Installation (Recommended)
-Deploy WikidataQAChat using Docker with the following commands:
+Deploy WikidataChat using Docker with the following commands:

 ```bash
 DOCKER_BUILDKIT=1 docker build . -t wdchat